Social clustering reinforces external influence on the majority opinion model: Model

-We will use three theoretical network models to study the opinion dynamics and investigate the sensitivity of our results on the different structures observed in real-world social networks.
+To study the effect of social network structure on the opinion dynamics, we will use three theoretical network models able to capture different structures observed in real-world social networks.
 We are particularly interested in studying short path length, the combination of short path length and high clustering, and the presence of high-degree nodes (i.e. hubs).
 The first model is the Erd\H{o}s-R\'enyi (ER) model, where nodes are randomly connected with probability $p$.
-This model exhibits short path lengths $\langle d \rangle$ and low (local) clustering $\langle cc \rangle$.
+This model exhibits short path lengths $\langle l \rangle$ and low (local) clustering $\langle cc \rangle$.
 The second model is the Watts-Strogatz (WS) model, which combines short path lengths with high local clustering.
-It is constructed from a regular lattice by rewiring edges with a probability $q$.
+It is constructed from a regular lattice by rewiring edges with a probability $q$ \cite{watts_collective_1998}.
 According to this probability, the WS model leads to structures intermediate between the regular lattice ($q=0$) with high clustering and long path lengths and the ER model ($q=1$) with low clustering and short path lengths.
+In the main text, the opinion dynamics is analysed for $q=0.5$.
+In the appendix, we study the dynamics for other values of $q$.
 Finally, the Barab\'asi-Albert (BA) preferential attachment growth model, where nodes are added to the network and connected preferentially to existing nodes with higher degrees, is used to obtain a structure with heterogeneous degree distribution.
+In the appendix, we study a variation of the model, where links are randomly rewired with probability $h$.
+Increasing the rewiring $h$ leads to a decrease in the heterogeneity of the degree distribution of the original BA model such that the limit $h=1$ results in a random structure~\cite{gomez-gardenes_scale-free_2006}.
 Table~\ref{tab:measure_avg} shows the mean values of relevant network measures characterising those networks.